Cape Coastal Rowing Club

 CCRC raises funds through membership and visitor fees, international tours, the production and sale of coastal doubles and singles, the sale of annual calendars and the sale of branded clothing.

-The fleet includes a range of club and privately-owned coastal quads, doubles and singles totalling more than 20 seats.
+The fleet includes a range of club and privately-owned coastal quads, doubles and singles totaling more than 20 seats.

-CCRC runs a rowing development programme in conjunction with the Lawhill Maritime school in Simon’s Town, with about 18 grade 10-12 pupils participating in 2017.
+CCRC runs a rowing development programme in conjunction with the Lawhill Maritime school in Simon’s Town.